Tectonic uplift: Isostatic uplift

 The removal of mass from a region will be isostatically compensated by crustal rebound.
 If we take into consideration typical crustal and mantle densities, erosion of an average 100 meters of rock across a broad, uniform surface will cause the crust to isostatically rebound about 85 meters and will cause only a 15-meter loss of mean surface elevation.
-An example of isostatic uplift would be post-glacial rebound following the melting of ice sheets.
+An example of isostatic uplift is post-glacial rebound following the melting of ice sheets.
 The Hudson Bay region of Canada, the Great Lakes of Canada and the United States, and Fennoscandia are currently undergoing gradual rebound as a result of the melting of ice sheets 10,000 years ago.

 Crustal thickening, which for example is currently occurring in the Himalayas due to the continental collision between the Indian and the Eurasian plates, can also lead to surface uplift; but due to the isostatic sinking of thickened crust, the magnitude of surface uplift will only be about one-sixth of the amount of crustal thickening.
 Therefore, in most convergent boundaries, isostatic uplift plays a relatively small role, and high peak formation can be more attributed to tectonic processes.
 Direct measures of the elevation change of the land surface can only be used to estimate erosion or bedrock uplift rates when other controls (such as changes in mean surface elevation, volume of eroded material, timescales and lags of isostatic response, variations in crustal density) are known.

 Coral islands

 In a few cases, tectonic uplift can be seen in coral islands.
-This is evidenced by the presence of various oceanic islands composed entirely of coral, which otherwise appear to be high islands (i.e., islands of volcanic origin).
+This is evidenced by the presence of various oceanic islands composed entirely of coral, which otherwise appear to be volcanic islands.
 Examples of such islands are found in the Pacific, notably the three phosphate islets of Nauru, Makatea, and Banaba, as well as Maré and Lifou in New Caledonia; Fatu Huku in the Marquesas Islands; and Henderson Island in the Pitcairn Islands.
 The uplift of these islands is the result of the movement of oceanic tectonic plates.
 Sunken islands or guyots with their coral reefs are the result of crustal subsidence as the oceanic plate carries the islands to deeper or lower oceanic crust areas.

 Uplift vs. exhumation

 The word "uplift" refers to displacement contrary to the direction of the gravity vector, and displacement is only defined when the object being displaced and the frame of reference is specified.
-Molnar and England identify three kinds of displacement to which the term “uplift” is applied:
+Molnar and England identify three kinds of displacement to which the term "uplift" is applied: